Hotel John Marshall: Original development

-The Hotel John Marshall, located on Fifth Street between Franklin and Grace in downtown Richmond, Virginia, opened on October 30, 1929, the day after the Wall Street Crash.
+The Hotel John Marshall, located on Fifth Street between Franklin and Grace in downtown Richmond, Virginia, opened on October 30, 1929, the day after the Wall Street crash.
 The opening night ceremony included dinner for 600 guests, amongst which were both the City Mayor, J. Fulmer Bright, and the Virginia Governor Harry F. Byrd.

 The hotel's construction was funded by businessman Thomas Gresham, of the Richmond Hotels, Inc., to which hotel group The John Marshall originally belonged.
 Architect Marcellus E. Wright Sr., who had studied at The Philadelphia School of Applied Art, designed the 16-story building in a neoclassical style with touches of deco and Moorish ornament.
 It cost $2 million to build, and the general contractor was Wise Granite and Construction Co.
 With 418 guest rooms, 500 bathrooms, 2 restaurants in ballrooms in the lobby and a roof garden ballroom on the 16th floor, it was the largest hotel in the state when it opened.
 It is said that the name was chosen by a suggestion contest, with the winning name paying tribute to Chief Justice John Marshall, whose house, now a museum, sits only a few blocks away.

 Social history

-When the hotel opened, it advertised itself as "The Finest Hotel in the South": from radio outlets every room, a private switchboard manned by the Chesapeake & Potomac Telephone Co., to the rooftop garden ballroom, it was considered both modern and luxurious.
+When the hotel opened, it advertised itself as "The Finest Hotel in the South": from radio outlets in every room, a private switchboard manned by the Chesapeake & Potomac Telephone Co., to the rooftop garden ballroom, it was considered both modern and luxurious.

 The height of the hotel's prestige was in the 1940s, when it had a staff of 400 (nearly one employee per guest room) and fed some 1,500 people a day in its restaurants.
 It had even begun attracting some permanent residents.
-During this time, the rooms, at $3/night, were more expensive than The John Marshall's chief competitors, The Jefferson or the now-demolished Richmond Hotel, which rented for $2/night.
+During this time, the rooms, at $3/night, were more expensive than The John Marshall's chief competitors, The Jefferson or the Hotel Richmond, which rented for $2/night.

 Due to its proximity to the State Capitol, three blocks away, the Hotel hosted many political events.
-Presidents Franklin D. Roosevelt, Harry S Truman, Dwight Eisenhower, Richard Nixon, Gerald Ford, Jimmy Carter, and Ronald Reagan attended functions there, as well as Prime Minister Winston Churchill.
+Presidents Franklin D. Roosevelt, Harry S. Truman, Dwight Eisenhower, Richard Nixon, Gerald Ford, Jimmy Carter, and Ronald Reagan attended functions there, as well as Prime Minister Winston Churchill.
 It was a tradition for the outgoing state governor to meet governor-elect at the hotel on inauguration day, to proceed to the Capitol together.
 In 1985 Governor Douglas Wilder celebrated victory as first African-American to become Lieutenant Governor in the same room where he'd waited tables as a young man.

 Entertainment stars also frequented the hotel, which counted amongst its guests Elvis Presley, Vincent Price, and Elizabeth Taylor.

 In 1954, the hotel added a wing of extra room from its north side, and in 1963 an exposition hall opened for retail and meeting use.